 Lighten your load: Have you changed all your light bulbs for low-energy ones?
 Even the halogen spots?
 You can now get LED spotlights that are bright enough to replace halogens, as well as regular energy saving bulbs (‘compact fluorescent lamps’ or CFLs) for pretty much everything else.
 They come in a variety of shapes, sizes and fittings.

-If the average household replaced all their remaining old-fashioned bulbs with CFLs and all their halogens with LEDs it would cost around £110 and save around £60 a year.
+If the average household replaced all their remaining traditional bulbs with CFLs and all their halogens with LEDs, it would cost around £110 and save around £60 a year.

 Cavity wall insulation: If a home was built after 1920, the chances are that its external walls are made of two layers of brick with a gap or cavity between them.
 Cavity wall insulation fills that gap, keeping the warmth in to save energy.
 The average installation cost for cavity wall insulation is between £450 and £500 and can save up to £140 a year.
 The measure could pay for itself in under four years.

-Greater savings and income for renewable technology: While the Feed in tariff for electricity generating solar PV panels is going down, the average cost for electricity is going up.
-In addition the cost of panels is going down which means that now could be a great time to invest in solar PV.
+More significant savings and income for renewable technology: While the Feed-in tariff for electricity-generating solar PV panels is going down, the average cost for electricity is going up.
+Also, the cost of panels is going down which means that now could be a great time to invest in solar PV.
 A typical 4kWP panel could generate and save you £785 per year.
-Despite costs falling over the last year, they do vary between installers and system sizes (costs can be between £5,500 and £9,000), so we recommend getting quotes from at least three MCS accredited installers.
+Despite costs falling over the last year, they do vary between installers and system sizes (prices can be between £5,500 and £9,000), so we recommend getting quotes from at least three MCS accredited installers.

 It’s also worth exploring renewable heating technologies, such as heat pumps, following the announcement of financial incentives through the Renewable Heat Incentive (RHI).
 Not only will households benefit from energy savings but they will also receive additional income for the energy produced.